OilPro was recently contacted by one of its clients working for a major oil company in Nigeria about firetube fires in treaters.

-The best way to effectively kill fires in fire tubes is to:
+The best way to effectively kill fires in fire tubes is to do the following:

-(This may be all you have to do if it is a pin hole leak)
+combustibles are leaking.
+This may be all you have to do if it is a pin hole leak.

-C. The fire will either die out because of lack of combustibles, or can
+- Wait or extinguish.
+The fire will either die out because of lack of combustibles, or can easily be extinguished.

-The best way to prevent firetube fires is with regular turnarounds during which firetubes are inspected with a Magnetic Particle Inspection (MPI) and an Ultrasonic Thickness (UT) Test are excellent prevention methods.
+The best way to prevent firetube fires is with regular turnarounds during which firetubes are inspected with a Magnetic Particle Inspection (MPI) and an Ultrasonic Thickness (UT) Test.
+These are excellent prevention methods.